sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/all_you_need_to_know_about_whitelabeling.md

 These records all work in tandem in order to remove SendGrid as the message signing entity and display your chosen subdomain as the authenticated sender.
 Please refer to our [User Guide]({{root_url}}/User_Guide/Settings/Whitelabel/index.html) for helpful video tutorials and more information on the process and required DNS records.

 **The Records**
-To complete the whitelabeling process, you will need to create DNS records as stated in the article and video above.
+To complete the whitelabeling process, you will need to create DNS records within your domain's DNS settings.

 **1. [SPF Record](http://en.wikipedia.org/wiki/Sender_Policy_Framework) (Sender Policy Framework)**